 We are from time to time involved in certain legal proceedings in the ordinary course of conducting our business.
 While the ultimate liability pursuant to these actions cannot currently be determined, we believe these legal proceedings, other than the potential award to Hansen described in Note 1, will not have a material adverse effect on our financial position or results of operations.

-For discussion of our litigation with Hansen, see Note 1 at the subheading "Hansen Litigation" included in the notes to these unaudited consolidated financial statements as well as elsewhere in this Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2009.
+For discussion of our litigation with Hansen, see Note 1 at the subheading "Hansen Litigation" included in the notes to these unaudited consolidated financial statements as well as elsewhere in this Quarterly Report on Form 10-Q.

-We have an outstanding letter of credit at March 31, 2009, of \$479,667 to the Industrial Development Authority of Montgomery County, Virginia, to support a lease of office space.
-This letter of credit expires in 2011.
+At June 30, 2009, we had an outstanding letter of credit in the amount of \$479,667 to the Industrial Development Authority of Montgomery County, Virginia, to support a lease of office space.
+In connection with the termination of our debt facility with Silicon Valley Bank, we retired the letter of credit and on July 16, 2009 provided a refundable cash deposit in the amount of \$359,750 to the Industrial Development Authority.

 In September 2008, our Luna Technologies Division executed a \$2.0 million purchase order for multiple shipments of tunable lasers to be delivered over an 18-month period beginning in September 2008.
-As of March 31, 2009, approximately \$1.5 million of the \$2.0 million commitment remained.
+As of June 30, 2009, approximately \$1.5 million of the \$2.0 million commitment remained.